-Our Department of Communicative Disorders and Sciences (CDS) offers students a broad academic curriculum, comprehensive clinical experiences, and ongoing research opportunities in human communication disorders and sciences.
+The Department of Communicative Disorders and Sciences (CDS) offers students a rich academic curriculum, comprehensive clinical training, and ongoing research opportunities in human communication disorders and sciences.
 The department upholds the missions of SJSU and the Lurie College of Education.

 - Our Vision